SilbigerLab/Protocols/Physiological_Parameter_Protocols/Protocols/AFDW_SOP.md

     1. Analytical balance (0.0001 g)

 2. <a name="Protocol"></a> **Protocol**
+    1. Make sure desiccant in lab is blue in color.
+If pink/purple, put in *drying* oven at 60°C for a few hours using alumnium foil tray or until the material is blue again.
-    1. Obtain aluminum weigh pans to be used in AFDW determination
+    2. Obtain aluminum weigh pans to be used in AFDW determination
-    1. Label each pan with an ID number.
+    3. Label each pan with an ID number.
 May use a spatula to scrape a # into bottom of pan, or use pencil.
 Marker WILL burn off!
     1. After labeling, burn in the muffle furnace at 450°C for 4-6 h (some papers use 500°C for 4 or 6).
 After, remove from the muffle furnace, place in a glass desiccator and transport to the scale room.
 	** Take care after this point that pans are not touched without gloves on, and that pans are ALWAYS sat on burned aluminum foil on tabletops and in ovens/furnaces/scales **
     1. Record weight of burned pans on 4-decimal place scale (= “C” in Table 1.)
-    1. Keep pans in desiccator until used
+    1. Keep pans in desiccator until used.
     1. Pipette three triplicate 1mL blastate samples into pre-burned pans, dry in drying oven at 60°C for at least 24 h.
     	Should be “at constant weight”.
 Preliminary steps may be needed to ensure samples have reached a constant weight.
 	Leaving samples in drying oven longer than 24 h may be necessary, and is likely not detrimental.